Land use plan; preparation

 The land use plan is drawn up in a procedure regulated by law in the Building Code (BauGB).
-In this procedure, citizens as well as authorities and public agencies are involved (see also keyword: "Bauleitplanverfahren").
+In this procedure, citizens as well as authorities and public bodies are involved (see also keyword: "Bauleitplanverfahren").
 The land use plan requires the approval of the higher administrative authority.
 As a rule, the district offices are responsible for granting approval, in exceptional cases the governments.
 The land use plan becomes effective with the publication of the approval in accordance with local practice.

 Links to more information

 Responsible for editing: Bayerisches Staatsministerium für Wohnen, Bau und Verkehr